 Now these were more noble-minded than those in Thessalonica [the Bereans], for they received the word with great eagerness, examining the Scriptures daily to see whether these things were so. – Acts 17:11

-As you have read in prior chapters, a Christian is called to use the “Sword of the Spirit,” which is the Word of God.
+As you have read in previous chapters, a Christian is called to use the “Sword of the Spirit,” which is the Word of God.
 This is an essential part of your (spiritual) “Armor of God.”
 Do not trust what anyone says (not me, not friends, not even your pastor or preacher) without first checking it against what is written in Scripture!
-“Being a Berean” is a phrase taken from Acts 17:11 which means to study the Scriptures daily to see what they say, and to diligently compare and check everything you read and hear against Scripture!
+“Being a Berean” is a phrase taken from Acts 17:11, which means to study the Scriptures daily to see what they say and to diligently compare and check everything you read and hear against Scripture!

-You have seen in the Beware the Wolves chapter that the false teachings and false doctrines of man abound in all directions almost as far as the eye can see.
-The only way you will not be deceived is if you know the Scriptures better than the “wolves” do.
+In this book, you have seen that the false teachings and false doctrines of man abound in all directions, as far as the eye can see.
+The only way you will not be deceived is if you know Scripture better than the “wolves” do.
 Even Satan and his demons know Scripture!
 We see examples in the Bible where Satan quotes Scripture, but he always does so by subtly altering or twisting it with the intention to deceive.
-He does this by adding to, misquoting, distorting, or taking away from the words of Scripture, mixing in some actual biblical truth with lies, so that it all sounds very convincing and “biblical” to you.
-You must be able to detect half-truths, lies-of-omissions, etc. which the forces of evil love to use to trick, trap and ensnare us.
-Do not underestimate the danger of those tricks – for this is exactly how Satan tricked Eve and Adam!
+He does this by adding to, misquoting, distorting, or taking away from the words of Scripture, mixing in some actual biblical truth with lies so that it all sounds very convincing and “biblical” to you.
+You must be able to detect half-truths, lies-of-omissions, etc., which the forces of evil love to use to trick, trap and ensnare us.
+Do not underestimate the danger of those tricks – for this is how Satan tricked Eve and Adam!